Ndyukov/contrail-peering-monitor/README.md

     Commands:

-    monitor [options]   Run the monitoring on the Contrail cluster dump [options]      Dump a json object representing the monitoring information cluster at a given time doc                 Generate documentations
+    monitor [options]   Run the monitoring dashboard on the Contrail cluster dump [options]      Dump a json object representing the monitoring state of the cluster at a given time doc                 Generate documentations

      Options: